dekuNukem/traffic-cone-film-scanning/cone_customization.md

 * Download the [template cone](https://github.com/dekuNukem/traffic-cone-film-scanning/raw/master/3d_models/cone_template.f3d) and select it.
 * Feel free to drag the viewcube to look around.
-* Click on a edge/corner/face to snap to view point.
+* Click its edge/corner/face to snap to view point.

 ![Alt text](images/tempcone.png)